-We may not be able to file INDs to commence clinical trials on the timelines we expect, and even if we are able to, the FDA may not permit us to proceed.
+We may not be able to file IND applications to commence clinical trials on the timelines we expect, and even if we are able to, the FDA may not permit us to proceed.

-We plan to submit an IND to the FDA to initiate a clinical trial of VAX-24 in the second half of 2021.
-However, our timing of filing for VAX-24 is dependent on further preclinical and manufacturing success.
-We cannot be sure that submission of an IND or IND amendment will result in the FDA allowing testing and clinical trials to begin, or that, once begun, issues will not arise that suspend or terminate such clinical trials.
+We recently announced changes to our anticipated timing to submit an IND application to the FDA to initiate a clinical trial of VAX-24 due to delays of our drug substance manufacturing campaign at Lonza.
+Our timing of submitting the IND application for VAX-24 is dependent on further preclinical and manufacturing success, and if we experience additional drug substance manufacturing campaign or other delays, we may fail to meet our anticipated timelines.
+In addition, we cannot be sure that submission of an IND application or IND application amendment will result in the FDA allowing testing and clinical trials to begin, or that, once begun, issues will not arise that suspend or terminate such clinical trials.
 Additionally, even if such regulatory authorities agree with the design and implementation of the clinical trials set forth in an IND or clinical trial application, we cannot guarantee that such regulatory authorities will not change their requirements in the future.